sarahforcier/BVH_metaballs/README.md

    * Link to demo if possible.
 WebGL demos should include your names and a link back to your github repo
    * Overview of technique and links to references
    * Link to video
-      * Two to four minutes in length to show off your work.
-Your video should complement your paper and clarify anything that is difficult to describe in just words and images.
-Your video should both make us excited about your work and help us if we were to implement it
    * Detailed performance analysis
    * Install and build instructions